Kinvey/kinvey-cli/README.md

  `environments.[envName].secret` Shared secret to use when communicating with the service. Аpplicable and required for 'flex-internal' and 'flex-external'

 `environments.[envName].host` URI pointing to the service server's location.
-Required for all service types except 'flex-internal' and 'rapid-health'.
+Required for all service types except 'flex-internal' and 'data-health'.

 `environments.[envName].sourcePath` Path to source code - relative or absolute.
 Optional.
 Applicable when `type` is 'flex-internal'.

 `environments.[envName].runtime` The nodejs version of the runtime.
 Optional.
 The value must be one of [node6, node8, node10, node12].
 Applicable when `type` is 'flex-internal'.

 `environments.[envName].authentication` Authentication type and credentials.
 Object.
 Optional.
-Applicable for 'rest', 'sharepoint', 'salesforce', 'mssql', 'progressData', 'dataDirect' and 'rapid-health' service types
+Applicable for 'data-rest', 'data-sharepoint', 'data-salesforce', 'data-mssql', 'data-progress', 'data-direct' and 'data-health' service types

 `environments.[envName].connectionOptions` Connection options.
 Object.
 Optional.
-Applicable for 'rest', 'sharepoint', 'salesforce', 'mssql', 'progressData', 'dataDirect' and 'rapid-health' service types
+Applicable for 'data-rest', 'data-sharepoint', 'data-salesforce', 'data-mssql', 'data-progress', 'data-direct' and 'data-health' service types.

 `environments.[envName].mapping` Contains the source object, the source fields mapping and the supported operations.
 Object.
 Optional.
-Applicable for 'rest', 'sharepoint', 'salesforce', 'mssql', 'progressData', 'dataDirect' and 'rapid-health' service types
+Applicable for 'data-rest', 'data-sharepoint', 'data-salesforce', 'data-mssql', 'data-progress', 'data-direct' and 'data-health' service types.

 `environments.[envName].version` The version of the source server.
 Object.
 Optional.
-Applicable when `type` is 'sharepoint' or 'mssql'.
+Applicable when `type` is 'data-sharepoint' or 'data-mssql'.

 `environments.[envName].environmentVariables` Environment variables.
 Object.
 Optional.
 Applicable when `type` is 'flex-internal'.